zorndorff/orndorff.dev/content/posts/openai-dev-day-2023.md

 draft = false
 +++

-# Unwrapping the Future of AI: Key Takeaways from OpenAI's Inaugural Developer Day

 In a testament to the progressive march of technology, OpenAI has emerged as a herald of the AI renaissance.
 Recently, the distinguished AI think-tank cast a spotlight on future digital directions at its inaugural Developer Day event.
 This blog endeavors to capture the pivotal moments and revelations that could very well chart the course for AI’s role in our everyday lives.

 ## Custom GPTs Made Easy